What are the five principal wind turbine parts?

 A generator is a component that converts the mechanical energy of the rotor (obtained from the wind) into electrical energy.
 The generator has the same structure as the electric motor.

-You may be interested in: How to Assemble a Wind Turbine
+You may be interested in: How is a wind turbine installation?

 Crosby Airpes is an expert in wind energy equipment

-Setting up a wind farm onshore or offshore is no easy task, but it can be made easier with the right travel companion.
+Setting up an onshore or offshore wind farm is no easy task, but it can be made easier with the right travel companion.

 Crosby Airpes specializes in lifting solutions for the wind power industry.
 Each client has specific needs: the geographical location of the wind farm, the characteristics of the equipment, etc., which make each project unique.

-At Crosby Airpes, we have extensive experience designing lifting systems, and we are ready to assist your business in the wind energy sector.
+At Crosby Airpes, we have extensive experience in the design of lifting systems, and we are ready to assist your business in the wind energy sector.
 Contact us and let us know how we can help you.

 SCROLL UP